 A Novel Approach to Cannabis Research in the 21st Century

-Most cannabis research is conducted in labs, either on human subjects or more often, animals.
+Most cannabis research is conducted in labs, either on human subjects or, more often, animals.
 While this is undoubtedly valuable and has shed new light on many of the mysteries surrounding how marijuana works as a medicine, it does not really give an accurate picture of what is going on in the real world.

 One research team has solved this problem using software known as the Releaf App.
 This app allows users to rate their symptoms in real-time before and after medicating with weed.
 This enables patients to track the effects of different strains that they have tried but also lets scientists analyze data from thousands of sessions, shedding more light on how well cannabis works for various conditions.

-Between March 2016 and December 2017, a total of 13,638 sessions were recorded, with patients rating their primary symptom on a scale of 0–10 before and after smoking cannabis.
+Between March 2016 and December 2017, a total of 13,638 sessions were recorded, with patients rating their primary symptoms on a scale of 0–10 before and after smoking cannabis.
 Some of the most commonly reported conditions included chronic pain, insomnia, depression, and seizures.
 Significant improvements were noted in all categories, with an average reduction in symptoms between 2.8 and 4.6 points.